fabiotakaki/jekyll_old/about/index.md

 comments: false
 ---
 ## About me
-Hi !
-My name is Fábio da Silva Takaki.
-I'm currently student at UNESP - Universidade Estadual Paulista, Presidente Prudente - Brazil.

-I'm a proud member of project at university called `CETAS`, from Geograph Departament where we research about labor law related to worker's health.
-So, I'm responsible to develop a web system that will store all data researched in a structured database to project.
+Hi!
+My name is Fabio da Silva Takaki.
+I’m 21 years old and I’m from Presidente Prudente, Brazil.
+I'm currently a student at the University of the State of Sao Paulo (UNESP).
+I’m a proud member of a project at University called  `CETAS`, where we research about labor law related to worker’s health.
+So, I’m responsible for developing a web system that will store all data researched.

 In this blog, I will try to share some knowledge about WEB, Computer Science and maybe things from my university (Articles, Works, developed by me).

-I'm horrible writer, but good intention to training write and to learn English, doesn't lack for me ! :)
+I'm horrible writer, but I have good intention to learn English and share knowledge! :)

-Thanks a lot to your visit !
+Thanks!

 Email Contact: [fabio@takaki.me](mailto:fabio@takaki.me)